yachty66/Stablecharacter/README.md

 # 16personalities_chat

-hey luke. i made yesterday a post in several subreddits

 Setup & Onboarding: When a user first joins the server, use a dedicated onboarding channel to gather the user's information such as name and gender.
 This can be done through a bot that sends them a DM or asks in the onboarding channel itself.
 Make sure to explain what the information is being used for and how they can configure their own bot.

 Bot Configuration: Next, users could go to a "bot configuration" channel where they can choose their bot's name, age, gender, and personality type.
 This channel should have a bot that can receive these parameters, maybe through specific commands.